RxAll: RxScanner

-RxScanner is an handheld drug authenticator device created for patients to verify their drugs and help drug regulators to reduce administrative burden, improve record keeping and also improved productivity and successful prosecution of bad actors.
+RxScanner is a handheld drug authenticator device created for patients to verify their drugs and help drug regulators to reduce administrative burden, improve record keeping and also improved productivity and successful prosecution of bad actors.
 The device is in use by country FDAs, Hospitals, Pharmacies and Big Pharma across the world.

-It uses AI-enabled spectroscopy to analyse a drugs molecular fingerprint and instantly verify it's authenticity.
+It uses AI-enabled spectroscopy to analyse a drugs molecular fingerprint and instantly verify its authenticity.
 It was designed to combat preventable deaths due to counterfeit pharmaceuticals.

 It can work without internet access and delivers results via a mobile app, which makes it available for use in hospitals, pharmacies and regulatory agencies.
 It has been adopted in pilot programs in Nigeria, Kenya and India.

 RxAll POS

 RxAll POS is a Point of sale software created for Pharmacies in growth market that enables complete automation of the pharmacy management system.

 RxAll Delivered

 RxAll Delivered is a drug delivery platform that enable pharmacies and patients order verified drugs online for offline delivery at wholesale prices.

 The company gained market entry into East Africa (Kenya and Uganda), West Africa (Nigeria and Ghana), Southeast Asia (Myanmar, Malaysia and Singapore), and the Americas (Canada, United States and Colombia).